Azure/CARML-Learn/docs/wiki/Lab 1 - Use CARML to deploy infrastructure.md

     }
     ```

-    As you can see, the module only requires you to provide a deployment `name` (that will be visible in the list of deployments in the portal), as well as a `name` as in its parameter block - referring to the resource group name.
-If you want to know what other parameters would be supported, feel free to check up on the module's readme.md that is located in the same folder as the template itself.
+    As you can see, the module only requires you to provide a deployment `name` (that will be visible in the list of deployments in the portal), as well as a `name` in its parameter block - referring to the resource group name.
+If you want to know what other parameters would be supported, feel free to check up on the module's `readme.md` that is located in the same folder as the template itself.

     By default, the resource group is deployed into the same location as the deployment.
 For the sake of this lab, please add an additional parameter `location` in the `params` block of the module.
 Here you will reference the location that is defined as an input parameter in this template's parameter block above.